complxalgorithm/TweetKeywordMapper/README.md

 - [X] Add support for mapping using GeoPandas.
 - [ ] Allow user to search Tweets in other languages.
 - [ ] Allow user to search Tweets from different countries.
-- [ ] Organize the code into objects/classes.

 ## Contributing
 Contributions to this program are more than welcome.
 Simply make a pull request for my review.
 If there are any issues with or any suggestions for the program that you have, create an issue for my review.